thebeebs/Content/README.md

 ---
-title: 'README all about how I manage the content for my blog'
+title: README all about how I manage the content for my blog
 authors:
 - thebeebs
-intro: 'This is simply about how I mange the content of my blog'
+intro: This is simply about how I mange the content of my blog
 types:
 - opinion
 categories: